Nawanshu07/Nawanshu07/README.md

 ### Hello there 👋
-A CS Student by day ☼ and a Full-Stack Developer by night ☾ BCA Student learning web development and building practical projects.
+A BCA Student by day ☼ and a Programmer by night ☾
+BCA Student learning web development and building practical projects.

  * ⚙️ I use daily: `.py`, `.c`, `.cpp`, `.js`, `.html`, `.css`